 Liberal Arts Level: 25 credit hours

 Courses in the Liberal Arts Level address the breadth of perspectives expected of a liberal arts education.
-Concepts learned and viewpoints experienced at this level promote critical thinking and ethical decision-making with reference ot real-life situations across the humanities, natural sciences, social sciences, and arts.
+Concepts learned and viewpoints experienced at this level promote critical thinking and ethical decision-making with reference to real-life situations across the humanities, natural sciences, social sciences, and arts.
 Students must obtain a passing grade for the course to count toward the requirement.
 Students can choose any of the course options within the area to fulfill the area requirement.
 These can be taken in any order throughout a student’s undergraduate career.

 Literature/Rhetoric: 3 Credit Hours